 Now that you’ve made it through this comprehensive guide to all six of your People’s Bank business loan options, what’s the verdict?

 Just like any other bank offering small business loans, People’s Bank can offer pretty stellar rates and terms—if you’re able to qualify for a People’s Bank business loan in the first place.
-Unfortunately, banks’ small business loans are notoriously hard to qualify for.
-So much so, that this dearth in funding access has spawned a whole new breed of alternative small business lenders.
+Unfortunately, small business loans from traditional banks are notoriously hard to qualify for.

 Plus, if you need funding fast, then the People’s Bank business loan application and underwriting processes will likely take too long to address your need for quick funding.

-So, unless you’re a hyper-qualified small business with a lot of time to wait on the capital you need, we suggest you at least consider the People’s Bank business loan alternatives that we highlight above.
+So, unless you’re a hyper-qualified small business with the time to wait for capital, we suggest you consider an alternative lender instead.